 Workshop Day Fee

-The fee includes all music, optional online rehearsals, the workshop experience and coffee or tea at the morning and afternoon breaks.
+The fee includes all music, the workshop experience and coffee or tea at the morning and afternoon breaks.

 Orchestra players